 In October it was revealed that it had spent over £10m for private companies to attend call-outs in 2010-11, the highest figure in England.

 Chief executive officer Will Hancock said: "Response times make a real difference to the survival of critically ill patients, particularly those who have suffered a heart attack, and ensuring that only those who require hospital treatment are taken to A&E keeps this service free for those who really need it.

-"I am, therefore, proud that SCAS has been awarded Ambulance Trust of the Year for achieving real improvements in response times and non-conveyance rates."'Patient comes first'
+"I am, therefore, proud that SCAS has been awarded Ambulance Trust of the Year for achieving real improvements in response times and non-conveyance rates."